 As previously mentioned, at each point of time the best Ask and Bid prices are displayed on the charts.
 At these prices, orders are executed every given moment of time.
 However, one should not overlook the fact, that those volumes which are available for buying or selling of a currency at these prices might be minuscule.
 And if there is a large volume order, the price of the bargain conclusion will be widely different.
 At the moment the best Ask price is 0.9746, the best Bid price is 0.9745.
 If during a short period of time customers or liquidity providers don’t place any orders, the order Sell Limit with volume 1.5 Lots at the price 0.9746 (Ask price) will be matched with Buy Limit orders with total volume 1.1 lots (0,2+0,4+0,1+0,1+0,3) at the prices from 0.9745 to 0.9741 (Bid prices).
 The next available price will be 0.9700.
 Hereby, due to the considerable difference between prices, there will be a spike on the chart.

 Over the next a few seconds all the positions on AUDUSD will be reopened at prices that take into account Swap and Bid quotes will stabilize.

-However, if the client has a low Margin Level, it is possible, that orders will be automatically closed according to Stop Out procedure.
-If price Gap occurs, all the orders will be closed at the next available price after Gap.
-As a result, client’s balance might become negative, than it will be adjusted up to zero.
+However, if the client has a low Margin Level, it is possible, that orders will be automatically closed according to the Stop Out procedure.
+If the price gap occurs, all the orders will be closed at the next available price after Gap.
+As a result, the client’s balance might become negative, then it will be adjusted up to zero.